 How to Grow Forsythia

-Every spring, forsythia bushes explode in brilliant bursts of yellow flowers, blasting through the muted tones of the typical northern winter landscape.
-A flowering shrub that is hardy and easy to grow, forsythias are one of the first plants to bloom.
+Every spring, forsythia bushes explode in brilliant bursts of bright yellow flowers that transform the muted tones of our northern winter landscape.
+A flowering shrub that is hardy and easy to grow, forsythias are one of the first plants to bloom every year.
 The spindly branches erupt with tiny yellow flowers, ushering in the spring with a magnificent splash of color.

 Blooming forsythias bring back memories of spring in my grandfather's garden.
 A massive tangle of forsythia sprawled along the property line of his suburban backyard, its spreading free-form shape contrasting against the rest of his orderly and carefully designed landscape.
 Another large forsythia, selectively pruned and shaped, showcased the design versatility of a plant that is often dismissed as ubiquitous.

 Forsythia is a common landscape plant for good reasons: they grow well in full sun and tolerate partial shade, isn't fussy about soil conditions, resists pests, grows quickly in naturalized mounds or responds well to pruning, and it is easy to propagate new plants from woody shoots and trimmed branches.
 After a long winter, the bright yellow blooms are a welcome sight, punctuating the arrival of spring to our New England garden.

 Tips for Pruning, Forcing, Transplanting and Growing Forsythia

 One of the best characteristics of forsythia is their brilliant yellow blooms.
 Though each flower is only an inch or so across, the shear number of simultaneous blooms adds up to a spectacular spring show.
 After the flowers fade away and the petals fall to the ground, tiny green leaves emerge to fill the void.